International reactions to the Syrian civil war: Lebanon

 On 31 March 2011, Prime Minister-designate Najib Mikati commended the "ending of the chance to cause strife in Syria" and hailed the Syrian people's "support" for their president.
 Also, President Michel Suleiman highlighted the importance of stability in Syria, and its positive impact on the security of and economic situation in Lebanon and Syria.
 On 3 August 2011, Lebanon was the only United Nations Security Council member to disassociate itself from a presidential statement read by the Indian delegate condemning the Syrian government.

 Hezbollah announced support Assad, citing their status as a state of "resistance".
-Hezbollah leader Sayyed Hassan Nasrallah suggested that the downfall of the Syrian government was an interest of the United States and Israel.
+Hezbollah leader Hassan Nasrallah suggested that the downfall of the Syrian government was an interest of the United States and Israel.
 The Syrian opposition accused Hezbollah of aiding the government.
 A news report suggested that Hezbollah was planning a military coup in Lebanon should the Assad government fall, with the assistance of the Free Patriotic Movement.

 Druze politician Walid Jumblatt expressed concern during an interview in Beirut about a full-scale civil war in Syria.
 Jumblatt said Assad was not listening to advice from former allies like Turkish Prime Minister Erdoğan, adding, "Up 'til now he has refused to listen to the rightful demands of the Syrian people for a new Syria."
-Jumblatt however, retracted his previous staments and admitted that the rebels do not really represent a new Syria, he now agrees with hezbollah stance regarding the conflict.
+Jumblatt however, retracted his previous statements and admitted that the rebels do not really represent a new Syria, he now agrees with hezbollah stance regarding the conflict.

 On 27 September 2013, President Michel Sleiman said that "Withdrawing from Syria should result from the implementation of the Baabda Declaration and those involved in Syria should place Lebanon's interest above others," in an implicit reference to Hezbollah, he further added that "Lebanon's interest lies in maintaining distance and refraining from interference in Syria and I hope that everyone commits to that and the Baabda Declaration by withdrawing from Syria."